 Interview with Dr. Bahar Başer on Her Book: Turkish – Kurdish Question in the Diaspora, Second-generation Turkish and Kurdish Diasporas in Sweden and Germany

-As Centre for Policy and Research on Turkey (Research Turkey), we conducted an interview with Dr. Bahar Başer about her book Turkish-Kurdish Problem in Diaspora, Second-generation Diasporas in Germany and Sweden.
+As Centre for Policy and Research on Turkey, we conducted an interview with Dr. Bahar Başer about her book Turkish-Kurdish Problem in Diaspora, Second-generation Diasporas in Germany and Sweden.
 The goal of this interview with Dr. Başer was to analyse how Turkish-Kurdish problem affects the diaspora, to understand the dynamics and conflicts that are either violent or not within second-generation Turkish and Kurdish diaspora members in Germany and Sweden and lastly to clarify how the dynamics between Turkish and Kurdish in Turkey reflect to diaspora.
 We hope to illuminate our reader about the Turkish-Kurdish question in the diaspora from a different perspective with the contribution of Dr. Başer.

 About Dr. Başer